 Below are the bios of all of the candidates standing for the GSS Executive elections.

-Director of External Relations
+Director of External Relations:

-Director of Internal Relations:
+Director of Graduate Services: